janobourian/aws/aws_solution_architect_associate/02_ec2_complete.md

 ## EC2 for solution Architect

+* Type of IPs:
+    * IPv4
+    * IPv6

 * Public:
     * To be identified on the internet
 * Private
     * In a local network
+    * They need to use NAT Gateway + Internet Gateway to connect to the internet
 * Elastic IP
     * Is to have a fixed public IP on EC2
+    * Five for account

 ## Placement Groups